Construction management teams continue run of excellence

 Story by Daniel Ricci

-Once again, student competition teams in the Department of Construction Management are demonstrating their excellence.
+Once again, student competition teams in the Department of Construction Management have demonstrated their excellence.

-The competition season started with a first place overall finish at the Associated Builders and Contractors competition in November.
+The competition season started with a first-place overall finish at the Associated Builders and Contractors competition in November.
 The National Association of Home Builders competition team followed with a strong finish at its event in early January, placing 10th out of 35 teams.
+The Roofing team was chosen to compete at the National Roofing Contractors Association Convention in March.
+Additionally, the Mechanical Contractors Association of America team advanced to the final four of their competition.

-The Associated Schools of Construction competition, held in Sparks, Nevada, just wrapped up, and CSU had one of its strongest finishes to date.
+CSU had one of its strongest finishes to date at the Associated Schools of Construction competition, held in Sparks, Nevada.
 The CM department sent more than 60 students and faculty advisors representing seven teams — Commercial, Design-Build, Heavy Civil, Mechanical, Preconstruction, Sustainability, and Virtual Design and Construction — to the event, which brings together over 1,300 students representing 45 universities to showcase their knowledge, creativity and presentation skills.

 The CSU Design-Build, Mechanical, Preconstruction and Sustainability teams all finished first in their respective categories, a level of excellence unmatched by any other school.
 Additionally, Karina Smith of the Mechanical team earned recognition for her outstanding individual performance.
 Ben Egan and Rupal Vaidya, participating in the Alternates competition, helped their teams to first- and third-place finishes too.